Rajib0191/React-Design-Pattern/README.md

 4. ✅ Easier to maintain and update

 This structure makes your React components modular and reusable across the application.
 Let me know if you need further modifications! 🚀

+# HOC(Higher Order Component)

+=> A component that return's another component.

+1. HOC are just functions that return components.